-Marshmallow leaf The leaves, flowers and the root of A. officinalis (marshmallow) have been used in traditional herbal medicine.
+Marshmallow Leaf The leaves, flowers and the root of A. officinalis (marshmallow) have been used in traditional herbal medicine.
 This use is reflected in the name of the genus, which comes from the Greek ἄλθειν (althein), meaning “to heal.”
 In traditional Chinese...

 Lobelia Lobelia contains an alkaloid called lobeline.
 Because of lobeline’s similarity to nicotine, the herb is comonly used as an aid in quitting cigarettes.
 Lobeline binds to nicotine receptors in the brain, thus soothing tough smoking cravings.
 The use of lobelia...